Introduction:

 Mistika Boutique: Render->Add to render queue->Settings Wheel

-The configuration menu provides a graphic interface to automate render jobs submission to most common render managers and other automation tools: Mistika Workflows, Uberware Smedge, and ThinkBox Deadline. (so that you don't need to type any command line for those)
+The configuration menu provides a graphic interface to automate render jobs submission to most common render managers and other automation tools.
+Currently it provides examples to submit render jobs to Mistika Workflows, Mistika BatchManager, Uberware Smedge, and ThinkBox Deadline. (so that you don't need to create any command line to integrate with those ones)

 A first example is to send the rnd jobs to Mistika Workflows, for which a trivial method is to simply use a Watcher Folder in Mistika Workflows to monitor new render jobs or the new media files that they produce, and then apply other actions to them (render, create multiple versions, deliver to client servers on internet , etc).
-The option to send the rnd jobs to a Workflows Watcher folder is already offered in the above menus.
+The option to send the rnd jobs to a Workflows Watcher folder is already offered in the configuration menu explained above.

 For more advanced usage or to integrate with other applications not mentioned in this document, the user can put all the command lines that he wants to be executed for each new .rnd in the runBatch.cfg file